-Antidepressants increased the risk of suicidal thinking and behavior in children, adolescents, and young adults in short-term studies with major depressive disorder (MDD) and other psychiatric disorders.
-Short-term studies did not show an increase in the risk of suicidality with antidepressants compared to placebo in adults beyond age 24, and there was a reduction in risk with antidepressants compared to placebo in adults aged 65 and older.
-This risk must be balanced with the clinical need.
+Antidepressants increased the risk of suicidal thinking and behavior in children, adolescents, and young adults with major depressive disorder (MDD) and other psychiatric disorders in short-term studies.
+Short-term studies did not show an increase in the risk of suicidality with antidepressants compared with placebo in adults beyond age 24, and there was a reduction in risk with antidepressants compared with placebo in adults aged 65 or older.
+Closely monitor patients of all ages for clinical worsening and for emergence of suicidal thoughts and behaviors; this risk must be balanced with the clinical need.
 Monitor patients closely for clinical worsening, suicidality, or unusual changes in behavior.
 Families and caregivers should be advised of the need for close observation and communication with the prescriber.
-Not approved for use in pediatric patients .
+Not approved for pediatric use .

 Uses of This Medicine:

 Trazodone is used to treat depression.
 It is thought to work by increasing the activity of serotonin in the brain.
 Trazodone is an antidepressant.

 This medicine is available only with your doctor's prescription.